-Lawsuit over January crash of Boeing 737 alleges auto-throttle malfunction
+Lawsuit over January crash of Boeing 737 alleges autothrottle malfunction

 “Boeing did not provide adequate warnings and instructions about … the dangers of parking an aircraft for an extended period,” the lawsuit states.

-The lawsuit cites four prior incidents, including two fatal accidents, in which an auto-throttle failure played a contributing role.
+The lawsuit cites four prior incidents, including two fatal accidents, in which an autothrottle failure played a contributing role.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.